 The bottom line is that this just goes on to show that blackhat SEO is a strict no-no if you are building a real and ethical business.
 Your focus should be on getting the most out of the many proven white hat strategies and see to it that none of your SEO tactics are unethical.

 Here’s What Happens When You Get Penalized by Google

 Google is strict when maintaining the quality of the websites in its index.
 And why not?

-After all, Google wants to give the best user experience to its users by sending them to relevant sites that offer real value.
+After all, Google wants to give the best user experience to its users by sending them to relevant sites with high-quality content that offer real value.
 So it shouldn’t come as a surprise that the search engine giant actually punishes sites involved in unethical practices.